cfjedimaster/brackets-jsdownloader/readme.md

 Updates
 =======
+[11/24/2014] Ok, so I've made changes to the core so that the index is *not* loaded locally, but my from my own S3 server.
+This means that I don't have to increment the package and republish on index changes.
+I just need to accept PRs and then FTP the change to S3.

 [11/24/2014] Update by GalawynRM (library update) [11/23/2014] Update by pietrondo (library update) [11/13/2014] Update by GalawynRM (library update)